keflavich/blog/content/iau303/talk1_bally.rst

   * snrs, evolved stars, nonthermal filaments, arched filaments...

 The Gas:

-  * :math:`10^7 M_{\odot}` of mass
+  * 10^7 Msun
   * CMZ clouds more massive, more turbulent
   * Cold gas to the left of Sgr B2, warmer to the right
   * Column density somewhat flat from l=1.5 to l=0
-    * "Optically thick as a brick"
+    + "Optically thick as a brick"
   * Molinari "ring" - column density, some evidence from velocities
-    * vertical oscillation = 2x circular speed
+    + vertical oscillation = 2x circular speed
-    * offset...
+    + offset...
-    * predicts Sgr B2 at tangent of ring
+    + predicts Sgr B2 at tangent of ring

-      * velocity of Sgr B2 too slow
+      - velocity of Sgr B2 too slow
-      * Sgr B2 has significant proper motion: 80 km/s
+      - Sgr B2 has significant proper motion: 80 km/s

-    * Molinari ring falsified: must extend to larger long
+    + Molinari ring falsified: must extend to larger long
   * Few point sources in the Arched Filaments

 Sofue-Handa ('84) lobe:
  * brightest super-bubble in galaxy
  * powered by AGN or starburst?
  * Warning: Lots of foreground towards CMZ.
-   * Sco-Cen group
+   + Sco-Cen group
-   * radio emission associated with wall of scocen
+   + radio emission associated with wall of scocen

 Sgr B2 spectroscopy:
  * Two temperature components in Sgr B2